 Unfortunately, I knew the mystery of the secretary would never be solved.
 Therefore, off came the ostentatious cornice which was barely held in place by three screws, followed by the trim with a gentle tug.
 Old nail heads and glue were revealed when the trim was removed.
 No wonder someone covered it up.

-Wanting to give the furniture a “normal” look I decided to add a piece of simple molding to the top.
+Wanting to give the furniture a “normal” look I decided to add a piece of simple moulding to the top.
 I probably measured nineteen times, before cutting the pieces with a saw and miter box…manually!

 After the pieces were cut to the correct length, I made tiny pilot holes with a drill to make nailing the trim in place easier.

-Once the molding was in place, I decided it needed one more piece of trim.
+Once the moulding was in place, I decided it needed one more piece of trim.
 The additional trim finished the top with just enough height and width to look balanced.
 I’m justifying the use of oak and pine, since the secretary was already mismatched with several types of wood. 😉

 Staining was the last step after installing the molding.
 I used a small brush to carefully apply the Minwax stain, which to my surprise went on quick and easy.
 I’m not sure why but I was expecting the staining process to be messy.
 I gathered up a dozen rags and towels for the job.
 Yay, no drips on the carpet or my clothes.
 I must have done something wrong.